ibexa/documentation-developer/docs/users/passwords.md

 ## Breached passwords

 You can set a rule that prevents using passwords which have been exposed in a public breach.
-To do this, in the **User account (ezuser)** Field definition, select "Password must not be contained in a public breach".
+To do this, in the **User account (ezuser)** field definition, select "Password must not be contained in a public breach".

 ![Protection against using breached passwords](password_breached.png)